 workbook support an interactive learning experience with an emphasis on conversational German, reading, writing and grammar structure.
 Students learn about German, Swiss, and Austrian cultures and customs.

-Students progress to more complex reading passages on real-life situations in a German setting with more idiomatic language usage in the video and DVD materials.
+Students progress to more complex reading passages on real-life situations in a German setting with more idiomatic language usage in the video materials embedded in the eBook.
 The course includes several subtitled German movies to promote listening skills and accompany the study of German culture and history.
 Throughout the year, the teacher communicates progressively with the students in German.
 Knowledge of vocabulary and language structure is enhanced throughout the year in the key areas of speaking, listening, reading and writing.

 Honors German III - Advanced German: Contemporary German Issues

 This class focuses on contemporary issues using texts and podcasts taken directly from German Internet news sites.
 The class is conducted mainly in German to hone students’ listening and speaking skills.
 These skills are further promoted by the use of contemporary literature and subtitled German movies.
 By the end of the year, students should feel confident in immersing themselves in contemporary German themes and be able to write about and discuss them in the target language.

 Advanced Placement German IV/V - Advanced German: Contemporary World Issues from a German Perspective